Skip to content

 We saw it all, they seem to say.
 We saw everything.

 This ghostly meditation is Evergreen, a triptych video installation by the photographer Dawoud Bey in collaboration with vocalist and composer Imani Uzuri.
-The enveloping work is on view at The Historic New Orleans Collection as part of the citywide art exhibition Prospect.5: Yesterday We Said Tomorrow.
+The enveloping work is on view at the Historic New Orleans Collection as part of the citywide art exhibition Prospect.5: Yesterday We Said Tomorrow.
 Bey, a native of Queens, New York, and a current Chicagoan, is a longtime star of the art world, known for his reverent depictions of Black life in America.
 Evergreen and In This Here Place, a photographic complement to the video installation, are his first major projects inspired by and shown in New Orleans, and he has trained his lens on four former plantations in the river parishes.

 Evergreen, full of saturated color and named for the plantation where it was filmed, is projected at one end of the Tricentennial Wing’s Scovern Gallery, while the rest of the space is occupied by the large-format black-and-white photographs that make up In This Here Place.